 The Honor Rolls are designed to recognize the academic achievement of student's grades 6-12.
-To qualify for Honor Roll, a student must meet all the requirements outlined below:
+Honor roll designations will be determined on a semester basis, from finalized semester grades.
+To qualify for Honor Roll, a student must earn a B- or higher in all enrolled classes, and meet the requirements outlined below: